11 Pitfalls of Foreign Language Typesetting (How to avoid)

 Translating your advertisement materials into multiple languages can immensely help you by strengthening your transnational presence.
 This will increase the volume of your sales and help your name to propagate without the restriction of geographical boundaries.
 For any business, it is what they strive for.

 Multilingual typesetting is unavoidable in such a context.
 In shortest of words, it is a common term that refers to the placement of different languages text into print applications and artwork.
-Let us see some of the key elements to be considered as per expert companies offering foreign language typesetting services.
+Let us see some of the key elements to be considered while typsetting a foreign language.

 In certain languages, hyphenating words is considered as weird; it is not that common.
 At the same time, languages like German and Russian having compound words mandates usage of hyphens.
 You should be aware of this fact.

 It is obvious that you want your text to be easily readable and the lines should appropriately break.
 When it comes to Japanese, it looks better if line breaks occur between words.
 It is however not a linguistic demand; the software doesn’t do this automatically.
 You will have to manually do it.

 Languages that are right-to-left are read from the back towards front.
 This means that the entire artwork has to be reversed.

 In certain languages, as per the professional companies offering multilingual typesetting services, non- ending spaces are required for keeping words & numbers or two words together.